coderedcorp/coderedcms/docs/how_to/use_custom_image_model.rst

 .. include:: _custom_image3.rst

-Step 4: Migrate CodeRed CMS
+Step 4: Migrate Wagtail CRX
 ---------------------------

 Now you may run **all** migrations which will properly wire everything up to